Proposition 1.1.3.13. Let $S_{\bullet }$ be a simplicial set and let $k \geq 0$. Then the construction outlined above determines a pushout square

 Proof.
 Unwinding the definitions, we must prove the following:

-where $\sigma $ is a nondegenerate simplex of $S_{\bullet }$ and $\alpha $ does not factor through the boundary $\operatorname{\partial \Delta }^{k}$ (in other words, $\alpha $ induces a surjection of linearly ordered sets $[n] \rightarrow [k]$).
+where $\sigma $ is a nondegenerate simplex of $S$ and $\alpha $ does not factor through the boundary $\operatorname{\partial \Delta }^{k}$ (in other words, $\alpha $ is surjective on vertices).